 Hailey Malaika Olympia Clarke is a multimedia visual and performance artist based in San Francisco.
 She grew up running barefoot in the foothills of her rural hometown of Trabuco Canyon in Southern California.
 As a child, she was impassioned to become an activist when a local live oak forest was threatened by development.
 She and her family created and performed a protest song around the town in efforts to preserve the trees.
-It made an impact, and combined with concerted pressure, the forest was saved and remain protected to this day.
-She considers that early success as a catalyst which continually motivates her environmental and artistic works; It was possible to make positive change through art.
-Hailey spent her youth performing in the theater and immersed in visual artistic endeavors such as film and painting.
+It made an impact, and combined with concerted pressure, the forest was saved and remains protected to this day.
+She considers that early success as the catalyst which continues to motivate her environmental and artistic works.
+She spent her youth performing in the theater and immersed in visual artistic endeavors such as film and painting.

-She had a life altering trip to Thailand in her young adulthood.
+In her young adulthood, she had a life altering trip to Thailand.
 Amid a tour of painting murals and studying temple art, Malaika was in a near fatal car wreck.
 Ejected from the vehicle, her body was caught on the edge of a precipice by a tree, her right humerus shattered.
 At the time she regained consciousness, a benevolent Thai woman appeared to be gazing lovingly into her eyes.
 Only after returning from the hospital weeks later did she discover that the woman was not in the physical form.

 It was this defining moment that Malaika took her middle name permanently, the meaning of which is 'angel' in Swahili.
 Her brand 'Malaika Vision' reflects this vision of angels.
 She would come to understand her paintings as translations of apparitions from altered states of consciousness, oftentimes supported by plant medicine.
 Malaika finished her time in Southeast Asia completing murals with her left untrained hand and dove into the healing potential of art and her body.